akiroz/Live2D-Widget/README.md

 ### Usage:
 * adjust window size in package.json
-* drag using invisible handle at top of window
+* in this version the app will automatically to the bottom right (tested only 1080p)
 * move: look
 * scroll: zoom
 * l-click: touch
-* r-click: cycle models
+* r-click: context menu - change models, always on top, and exit

 ### Install (Windows/Linux):
 1. extract the right nw.js package to the root directory